tmea-farkas/mias_place/README.md

 ## User Experience

+### User stories

+- As a first time user I want
+  - to understand the purpose of the project from the first time I get to the landing page
+  - to be able to easily navigate through the content
+  - to progress through the pages easily without feeling overwhelmed or confused by the material
+  - to have only the neccessary information available without having to comb through to find what I need
+- As a returning user I want
+  - to be able to find new information easily
+  - to be able to contact the creator for further information or to provide feedback

+Considering the user stories I approached the project the following way:

-The objective of the project was to create a website that is easy to navigate, all necessary information and tools provided for the user to be able to research and get in contact with the business.
+The objective was to create a website that is easy to navigate, all necessary information and tools provided for the user to be able to research and get in contact with the business.

-Initially, I wanted to add other features, like further information about the artworks and artists that we worked with in the past, but I realised that for the user that information is easily accessible either in person or via email, so user that are not interested wouldn't have to scroll through information that they don't need to get to the parts they do.
+Initially, I wanted to add other features, like further information about the artworks and artists that we worked with in the past, but I realised that for the user that information is easily accessible either in person or via email, so users that are not interested wouldn't have to scroll through information that they don't need to get to the parts they do.

 When organising the content, I aimed for simplicity and logic.
 Having an introduction and basic information on the first page meant that the user (new or returning) will be able to see who we are and what could be of interest for them.

 The navigation of the website is easy and accessible.
-There are multiple was to navigate the pages and is structurally logical.
+There are multiple ways to navigate the pages and is structurally logical.

 Lastly, on the surface the user will experience a website that is informative, easily navigated and visually pleasing.
-For users that have visual impairments there are alternative ways to realise what the website is about, like alternative text underneath images and well contasting colour-scheme.
+For users that have visual impairments there are alternative ways to realise what the website is about, like alternative text underneath images and well a contrasting colour-scheme.

 ## Design